nazgee/orbuculum/README.md

 # Usage
 There are 2 steps needed to work with properly *indexed* source code:
-- generate compilation database
+- generate *compilation database file*
-- import database to your IDE
+- import database to an IDE

 ## Generating compilation database
 To create a super-project database for 3 *AOSP* projects: